Welcome. It’s time to ACT. CONNECT. ENGAGE.

 NEXT ACE MEETING: OCTOBER 21

-Our next meeting, featuring an update on Immigration and the reunification of separated families, will be October 21 at 2:30 – 4:30 p.m. in the Community Room of the 1st Congregational Church-UCC, 25 E. Benton Ave., Naperville.
-Stephanie Schweitzer from the Texas Civil Rights Project will discuss the situation at the Texas border, a representative from the Heartland Alliance and National Immigration Justice Center will talk about reuniting children with their parents in Chicago, and local activist Karen Peck will tell us why she stands by Dandelion Fountain on Naperville’s Riverwalk every day between 6 and 7 p.m.
+Our next meeting, featuring an update on immigration and the reunification of separated families, will be October 21 at 2:30 – 4:30 p.m. in the Community Room of the 1st Congregational Church-UCC, 25 E. Benton Ave., Naperville.
+Stephanie Schweitzer from the Texas Civil Rights Project will discuss the situation at the Texas border.
+Hunter Wiggins, Chicago attorney and Pro Bono Immigration Lawyer at the Texas border will share his work.
+And local activist Karen Peck will tell us why she stands by Dandelion Fountain on Naperville’s Riverwalk every day between 6 and 7 p.m.
 You won’t want to miss it!
 For more information, click here.

 We’re Gearing up for the Midterms on 11/6/18.
 Are You?